 OTHER GREAT FILMS FROM 2017

-Columbus, Logan Lucky, The Big Sick, Princess Cyd, Wonder Woman, Call Me By Your Name, Brigsby Bear, A Ghost Story, The Lost City of Z, The Shape of Water, Raw, I Tonya, Okja, IT, The Lego Batman Movie
+Columbus, Logan Lucky, The Big Sick, Princess Cyd, Wonder Woman, Call Me By Your Name, Brigsby Bear, A Ghost Story, The Lost City of Z, Coco, John Wick: Chapter 2, Captain Underpants, Raw, I Tonya, Professor Marston and the Wonder Women, Mr. Roosevelt, Okja, IT, The Lego Batman Movie

 FILMS I DID NOT GET TO SEE IN TIME FOR THIS LIST